adrybakov/rad-tools/docs/source/tb2j_plotter.rst

     (=) Exact distance.

-    Only the bonds with the distance exact as this one remains in the model.
+    Only the bonds with the exact distance remains in the model.
     Note: there is no point in specifying maximum or minimum distance when this parameter is specified.